brndnmtthws/brndn-io/content/posts/cars-are-insane/index.md

 ---
 ![Photo by Denys Nevozhai](cars.jpg "Photo by Denys Nevozhai")

-Imagine a technology so destructive that it kills 1.3 million people annually, consumes vast portions of our cities, and contributes significantly to climate change—yet we've designed our entire society around it.
-This isn't science fiction; it's the reality of our car-dependent world.
+Cars kill 1.3 million people every year, eat up huge chunks of our cities, and pump out a depressing amount of pollution.
+We've built everyday life around them anyway.

-Our modern cities have been shaped by a century of car-centric urban planning, leading to consequences that affect our health, environment, and quality of life in profound ways.
+After a century of car-centric planning, daily life in a lot of cities now assumes you drive everywhere, whether that makes sense or not.
 As someone who's deeply interested in sustainable urban development, I've watched channels like "Not Just Bikes" and "Climate Town" document these impacts.
-But the real story goes far beyond what we see in viral videos or news headlines.
+Those videos usually catch the obvious stuff.
+The deeper problem is how much money, land, and damage we've decided to absorb just to keep the whole system going.

 The scale of our car dependency is staggering: